Enlargeability, foliations, and positive scalar curvature: Proof of Theorem : the general case

 The exterior derivative $d_{\what{T}}$ induces a continuous differential $d_{\what{H}}:\cA^k_c(\what{M}/\what{F})\to \cA^{k+1}_c(\what{M}/\what{F})$.
 Note that $\cA^k_c(\what{M}/\what{F})$ and $d_{\what{H}}$ are independent of the choice of cover $\cU$.
 The associated cohomology theory is denoted $H^*_c(\what{M}/\what{F})$ and is called the Haefliger cohomology of $\what{F}$.

 Let $f:\what{M} \to \S^n$ be an $\ep$ contracting map which is constant near infinity and has non-zero degree.
 Because $f$ is constant near infinity, the pull back of any bundle on $\S^n$ under $f$ is a trivial bundle off some compact subset $K$ of $\what{M}$.
 Using the Chern-Weil construction of characteristic classes, we have that the Chern character of such a bundle has compact support contained in $K$ and it is immediate that Lemma \ref{lemma1} extends to $\what{M}$.
-Let $\what{E} \to \what{M}$ be the bundle of Lemma \ref{lemma1}, and denote by $\I^n$ the trivial Hermitian bundle of dimension $n$ over $\what{M}$.
-We may assume that the connection on $\what{E}$ used to construct its characteristic classes is compatible with that on $\I^n$ off $K$.
-Thus the K-theory class $[\what{E}] - [\I^n]$ is supported on $K$, and its Chern character is $\ch([\what{E}]) - n = \ch_n(\what{E})$.
+Let $\what{E} \to \what{M}$ be a bundle satisfying Lemma \ref{lemma1}, which is the pull back of a bundle over $\S^n$.
+Denote by $\I^{n/2}$ the trivial Hermitian bundle over $\what{M}$ of $\C$ dimension $n/2$.
+We may assume that the connection on $\what{E}$ used to construct its characteristic classes is compatible with that on $\I^{n/2}$ off $K$.
+Thus the K-theory class $[\what{E}] - [\I^{n/2}]$ is supported on $K$, and its Chern character is $\ch([\what{E}]) - n/2 = \ch_{n/2}(\what{E})$.

 The arguments in \cite{H95,HL99} are arguments on the homotopy groupoid of $\what{F}$.
-The fact that the geometries of $\what{M}$ and $\what{F}$ are uniformly bounded, implies that those results are equally valid here.
+As noted above, the fact that $(\what{M}, \what{F}) $ is of bounded geometry implies that those results are equally valid here.
 In particular we have that, in $H^*_c(\what{M}/\what{F})$,